Purpose-built PQC silicon IP with hardware-accelerated cryptographic cores. Designed for integration into the systems that matter most.

 Software-only crypto can't keep pace.
 Purpose-built hardware accelerators deliver throughput and security without the performance penalty.

-Our patent-protected PQC silicon IP features dedicated NTT and Keccak hardware cores, delivering lattice-based cryptography at wire speed.
+Our PQC silicon IP features dedicated NTT and Keccak hardware cores, delivering lattice-based cryptography at wire speed.
 Platform-agnostic: x86, ARM, RISC-V.

 Dedicated Number Theoretic Transform engine accelerates the polynomial arithmetic at the heart of lattice-based cryptography.
-ML-DSA signing and ML-KEM encapsulation run at wire speed — off the critical path of your main processor.
+ML-DSA signing and ML-KEM encapsulation run at wire speed, off the critical path of your main processor.

 Purpose-built SHA-3 and SHAKE engine handles the hash-intensive operations that lattice schemes demand.
 Constant-time execution in silicon eliminates timing side-channels by design.